 \subsection{Environmental Setting}

-In this study, we performed experiments using the LibriTTS dataset, which is a multi-speaker dataset comprising the train-clean-100 and train-clean-360 subsets.
+In this study, we performed experiments using the LibriTTS dataset~\cite{libritts} , which is a multi-speaker dataset comprising the train-clean-100 and train-clean-360 subsets.
 These subsets contain 245 hours of English audiobooks recorded by 1151 speakers, consisting of 553 female and 598 male speakers.
-The dataset~\cite{libritts} contains adjacent sentences that can be used to extract contextual information.
+The original LibriTTS dataset, structured by audiobooks, inherently includes adjacent sentences, facilitating the extraction of contextual information.
+Specifically, to enrich the dataset with contextual information, we reprocess the LibriTTS dataset by integrating surrounding $l$ utterances using a sliding window technique: $<(speech, text)_{-l}, ..., (speech, text)_{0}, ..., (speech, text)_{l}>$.
 We randomly selected 90\%, 5\%, and 5\% of the data from the dataset for the training, validation, and testing sets, respectively.
 All audio clips were resampled at a rate of 22.04 kHz.

 To evaluate the performance of the proposed method, both subjective and objective tests were conducted.
 The subjective test involved 20 volunteers who were asked to assess the naturalness and similarity of 15 synthesized speech samples using a 5-point mean opinion score (MOS) evaluation.
 The MOS results were analyzed using 95\% confidence intervals and p-values.